 TCU Press has traditionally published the history and literature of Texas and the American West.
 As the press has grown steadily in stature and in its ability to bring credit to its parent university over the last sixty years, it has been praised for publishing regional fiction and for discovering and preserving local history.

 TCU Press is also a member of the Texas Book Consortium, a collection of university presses from around the state.
-Book orders and distribution are handled by Texas A&M University Press, the leader of the Consortium.
+Book sales and distribution are handled by Texas A&M University Press, the leader of the Consortium.

 The Texas Tradition Series reprints classic Texas literature which would otherwise disappear from bookstores and libraries—novelist Elmer Kelton is the mainstay of that series.